Page moved to Production Deployment

-Everyware Cloud Admin Console and API services support HTTP connections.
-Even tough plain HTTP connection are used during initial setup of the instance or may be easier for some use cases like self evaluation or development, when the services are exposed to the public it is highly recommended to disable HTTP and switch to the HTTPS version which guarantees a much higher level of security.
+Everyware Cloud Admin Console and API services support plain HTTP connections.
+Even tough plain HTTP connection can be used during initial setup of the instance or may be easier for some use cases like self evaluation or development, when the services are exposed to the public it is highly recommended to disable HTTP and switch to the HTTPS version which guarantees a much higher level of security.
 Moving to HTTPS requires creating and configuring proper certificates; please take a look at the Certificate section in the Installation with Helm Charts chapter.

 Everyware Cloud front end services, i.e. the Broker Service, the Admin Console, the REST API and the VPN Service are exposed through their own IP addresses.
 While it is technically possible to access the services through their IP address, it is a recommended practice using meaningful DNS Names like for example mqtt-broker.example...., console.example..., etc.

 DNS Names work well especially when used in combination the certificates mentioned in the section Encrypted communications.
 Moreover, having a DNS Name for your services: